Academisation

 We want to ensure that you are fully informed and involved in this process.
 Therefore, the consultation for conversion to academy status will be conducted virtually.
 Please read the Frequently Asked Questions, and if you have any further questions please use the link.
 We will update the website regularly with answers to these questions during the consultation process.
 You can also use this form to let us know whether you support the proposal.

-The formal consultation period is now open and will remain open until Friday 22nd November 2024.
+The formal consultation period closed on Friday 22nd November 2024.

-After the consultation period, the Governing Board will review all feedback and make a final decision on whether to proceed with the academy conversion.
+Following the consultation period, the Governing Board will now review all feedback and make a final decision on whether to proceed with the academy conversion.
 We look forward to receiving your input and will inform you of the final decision once it is made.

 Thank you for your ongoing support and engagement in this exciting next chapter for our school.